 Traditional MVA has a limitation that it can only be applied to single-station queues.
 In our model, each tier is modeled with a multi-station queueing center.
-To solve this problem, we adopt an approximation method proposed by Seidmann et al. [6] to get the approximate of performance solution variables.
+To solve this problem, we adopt an approximation method proposed by Seidmann et al. [6] to get the approximate solution of performance variables.
 In this approximation, a queueing center that has m stations and service demand D^1 at each station is replaced with two tandem queues.
-The first queue being a singlestation queue with service demand D/m, and the second queue is a pure delay center, with delay $D \times (m-1)/m$.
-It has been shown that the error introduced by this approximation is small By using [7]. this approximation, the final queueing network model is shown in Figure 5 where qrD_i and drD_i are average demands of the regular queueing resource and the delay resource in the tandem queue respectively.
+The first queue being a single-station queue with service demand D/m, and the second queue is a pure delay center, with delay $D \times (m-1)/m$.
+It has been shown that the error introduced by this approximation is small [7].
+By using this approximation, the final queueing network model is shown in Figure 5 where qrD_i and drD_i are average demands of the regular queueing resource and the delay resource in the tandem queue respectively.